 It may be that as a consequence, conditions in the Korean camps, and especially at Keijo, were significantly better than in most other Japanese controlled camps.
 This more benign regimen included better food, adequate accommodation, access to Red Cross parcels, delivery of mail (albeit slow), fewer atrocities and well-stage-managed annual inspections by International Red Cross Committee teams.
 Keijo, and to a lesser extent Jinsen and Mukden, were manipulated by the Japanese as "show" camps, open to the IRCC, to demonstrate to the Allied powers Japanese chivalry towards prisoners.

-In fact, the IRCC delegates who inspected Keijo camp in December 1942, allegedly told Mr R. P. Phillips, an Australian Red Cross Representative held there, that it was the "best" Japanese camp he had yet seen.
+The IRCC delegates who inspected Keijo camp in December 1942, allegedly told Mr R. P. Phillips, an Australian Red Cross Representative held there, that it was the "best" Japanese camp he had yet seen.

-In contrast, the IRCC were not given access to camps in South-East Asia where conditions were far worse and frequently appalling.
+In contrast, the IRCC was not given access to camps in South-East Asia where conditions were far worse and frequently appalling.
 The better conditions in the Korean camps were reflected in the low death rate (2.7%).

 By July 1943 some POWs were transferred to the Japanese homeland camps where labour was in short supply.